infu/nftanvil/apps/docs/docs/sdk/integration.md

 ## Discovery

-Our router has permanent canister id `kbzti-laaaa-aaaai-qe2ma-cai` and by using its `config_get` from this interface [https://docs.nftanvil.com/docs/motoko/router/interface](https://docs.nftanvil.com/docs/motoko/router/interface) you can obtain our ever changing router map, which looks like this:
+Our router has permanent canister id `kbzti-laaaa-aaaai-qe2ma-cai` and by using its `config_get` from this interface [https://docs.nftanvil.com/docs/motoko/router/interface](https://docs.nftanvil.com/docs/motoko/router/interface) you can obtain our ever-changing router map, which looks like this:

 ```jsx
 {